mircealungu/mircea/README.md

 Mircea Lungu is associate professor in computer science at the [IT University of Copenhagen](https://en.itu.dk/research).
 Before coming to Denmark he was assistant professor at the [Faculty of Science and Engineering](http://www.rug.nl/research/fmns/?lang=en) of [University of Groningen](http://www.rug.nl/) where he was a member of the [SEARCH](http://www.cs.rug.nl/search/) research group and the [Data Science Pioneers](http://www.rug.nl/research/fmns/themes/dssc/) group.
 He was also part time visiting researcher in the [SWAT](https://www.cwi.nl/research-groups/software-analysis-and-transformation) group at [CWI in Amsterdam](https://www.cwi.nl/).
 Before that he was postdoc at the [University of Bern](http://scg.unibe.ch/) in Switzerland, and for six months, visiting researcher at [IBM TJ Watson Research Center](http://www.watson.ibm.com/index.shtml) in New York.
 He got his PhD working with [Michele Lanza](http://www.inf.usi.ch/lanza/) and the REVEAL research group at the [University of Lugano](http://www.inf.usi.ch/), in Switzerland.
 His interests are in software visualization, tools for software evolution, human computer interaction, and personalized learning environments.

-As of spring 2024, I just had a new idea I'm trying a new experiment: instead of posting my random ideas on social platforms I just dump them on a separate page that I call my
-[thoughtstream](thoughtstream.md).
-This way, whomever might fancy to sample the many random thoughts that go through my head, does not have to interleave them with ads and dancing cats.

 # Research Interests
 - [Software Visualization](directions/visualization.md)